ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 !!
 Diagramm fürs Verhältnis zwischen Tasks, Workbaskets und Classifications !!

 In order to enable the Task lifecycle, the Task has a state.
 For example, after a Task has been created, it's in state READY.
-Following diagramm describes the states of a Task.
+The following diagramm shows the states of a Task.
 The transitions between the states are defined [here](../reference/spring-boot-example%20copy.md)

 <Drawio content={simpleGraph} />